What is the AS series of standards?

 Independent verification against a globally recognised industry standard speaks volumes.

 AS is right for you and your organization if you want to gain access to the global aerospace supply chain and demonstrate your commitment to the highest standards of quality in aerospace manufacture and supply.

-We have certified a wide range of suppliers and innovators in the sector including industry leaders such as NASA, Boeing, Raytheon, Lockheed Martin, L3 Communications and the European Space Agency.
+We have certified a wide range of suppliers and innovators in the sector including industry leaders such as NASA, Boeing, Raytheon, Lockheed Martin and L3 Communications.

 The industry landscape is always changing.
 These changes have impacts to your customer needs and require the evolution of your management system.
 Considerations include:

 - Flow Down of Requirements to the Lowest Levels of the Supply Chain

 To satisfy its customers, the aerospace industry must continually provide safe and reliable products on time and at a reasonable cost that meet or exceed customer and regulatory authority requirements.
 This must be done while integrating products sourced from global suppliers and delivering goods to multiple customers who have varying quality requirements.
 So to ensure consistency, this family of aerospace quality management system standards was developed.

 The AS9100 mirrors the new 10 clause format of the ISO 9001:2015 standard and has a number of key areas:

 - Counterfeit parts, project management and configuration management